-These controls can have a large impact in your playing and so learning with them in the correct position is important.
+These controls can have a large impact on your playing, so learning with them in the correct position is important.

-If you are not familiar with the differences between a left and right handed guitar there is one quick way to tell.
-Hold the instrument up vertically in front of you like you would find them hanging in a music store.
+There is one quick way to tell if you are not familiar with the differences between left and right-handed guitar.
+Hold the instrument up vertically in front of you, like you would find them hanging in a music store.

 Now this is assuming that it is indeed that and not a restrung right.
 But this too can be determined quite easily should you have a few guitars around you.

-Are the volume and tone controls on opposite sides?
+Are they mirrored images of one another, or are the volume and tone controls on opposite sides?